-The inspiration and knowledge you’ve acquired through studying the work of others will blend with the original creative ideas you’ve generated.
-Each will inform the other to take your work to a new level and bring it to life.
+The inspiration and knowledge you acquire through studying the work of others will blend with the original creative ideas you generate.
+Each will inform the other and help bring your work to life.

-In our book example, that character development tactic you read about another author using may make the twist you sought for your main character apparent.
+In our book example, a character development tactic you learned another author uses may make the twist you sought for your main character apparent.

 That random idea you had for an underwater scene you may now recognize is a perfect fit for an opening moment like the one that grabbed you in another book you read.

 As the puzzle pieces fall into place, the divergent paths you’ve traveled converge and you realize you’re no longer trying to figure out how to start your creative project…because you already have.